yvoyer/backlog-velocity/README.md

 **Using Git (Recommended)**

-1. Download the application in the folder `<folder/path>` using: `git clone -b 2.0.0 https://github.com/yvoyer/backlog-velocity.git <install-folder>`.
+1. Download the application in the folder `<install-folder>` using: `git clone -b 2.0.0 https://github.com/yvoyer/backlog-velocity.git <install-folder>`.
 2. Download a [composer.phar](https://getcomposer.org/download/) in your `<install-folder>`.
 3. Install the project dependencies using `php composer.phar install` in your `<install-folder>`.
 3. Copy the configuration file to your own setup `cp config.yml.template config.yml`